QC-Edu/IntroQM/_sources/problems/Final_Project_Ideas.md

 1. ~~Write simple molecular-orbital models for the hydrogen molecule and/or polyatomic hydrogen clusters.~~ (Project Claimed)

-1. Write simple valence-bond models for the hydrogen molecule and/or polyatomic hydrogen clusters.
+1. ~~Write simple valence-bond models for the hydrogen molecule and/or polyatomic hydrogen clusters.~~(Project Claimed)

+1. ~~Compute the Stark effects for a simple system.~~(Project Claimed)
-1. Compute the Stark or Zeeman effects for a simple system.
-(2 possible projects here.)
+1. Compute the Zeeman effects for a simple system.

 1. Compute the polarizability of H atom, showing that the bound-state H-atom wavefunctions are not a complete set.
 (Also look at expanding a sharp and/or a diffuse orbital with a H-atom basis.)
 There is a clever trick from Dalgarno for doing this.